autodarts/docs/README.md

 Here is a very good tutorial how to set up you system and install autodarts for a Rasbperry Pi if you want to have a desktop version.
 Thanks to PixelStarFish for his [Raspberry Pi desktop tutorial](RP4-Raspbian-Desk-Setup.md).

-Depends on which operating system or device you want to use the installation will differ.
-But what you need is to install the latest version of OpenCV on the machine.
-Here is a little tutorial for a Raspberry Pi [Rasbperry Pi OpenCV installation guide](https://lindevs.com/install-precompiled-opencv-on-raspberry-pi/?fbclid=IwAR1sQwRH1FWbewNg4_Aomga-ZBbx3Di25C2mHrVqGTVxwiIKS31R0Pa8q5Y)

-Of course you can almost use every linux based system.
-If you have Ubuntu 20.04 you can have a look at this link [Ubuntu 20.04 OpenCv installation guide](https://vitux.com/opencv_ubuntu/)

 Because you need to connect three webcams to your machine you should check if every cam is working correctly.
 For that you can have a look in the [configuration section](#configure-autodarts) As soon as you've done that you are ready to go.

 ### Get Autodarts running